 - interpreting market reports

 - investigating new business openings.

-Employers of commodity brokers include investment banks, commodity brokers, financial clearing houses and exchanges such as The London Metal Exchange (LME), ICE Futures and Euronext.
+Employers of commodity brokers include investment banks, financial clearing houses and exchanges such as The London Metal Exchange (LME), ICE Futures and Euronext.

 Commodity brokering is a career that offers high levels of responsibility, good opportunities for promotion and impressive financial rewards including generous salaries and large bonuses.
 However, long working hours and high levels of stress are common.